microsoft/query-builder-for-digital-twins/README.md

 ## Dynamic Samples

-Here are some samples of how the Dynamic QueryBuilder can be used to construct complex queries:
+Here are some samples of how the Dynamic flow can be used to construct complex queries:

-> Note: In comparing these nearly identical samples to the Typed QueryBuilder, you'll want to take notice that while the Typed builder automatically applies the IS_OF_MODEL scalar function to filter for models based on the types used in the methods' generic parameters, the Dynamic builder does not, as it is not aware of any types.
-To filter for specific models, the Dynamic builder supports `.Where(t => t.IsOfModel("dtmi:sometwinmodel;1"))`
+> Note: In comparing these nearly identical samples to the Typed flow, you'll want to take notice that while the Typed flow automatically applies the IS_OF_MODEL scalar function to filter for models based on the types used in the methods' generic parameters, the Dynamic flow does not, as it is not aware of any types.
+To filter for specific models, the Dynamic flow supports `.Where(t => t.IsOfModel("dtmi:sometwinmodel;1"))`

 ```csharp
 var query = QueryBuilder